-Punch biopsy of inflammatory dermatoses can provide useful information when the differential diagnosis has been narrowed.
+Punch biopsy of inflammatory dermatoses can provide useful information when the replica watches differential diagnosis has been narrowed.
 Cutaneous neoplasms can be evaluated by punch biopsy, and the discovery of malignancy may alter the planned surgical excision procedure.
 Routine biopsy of skin rashes is not recommended because the commonly reported nonspecific pathology result rarely alters clinical management.

 - The area to be biopsied should be selected.
 Commonly selected sites are the most abnormal-appearing site within a lesion or the edge of an actively growing lesion.
 For suspected vasculitis a 4mm punch biopsy of a lesion edge with surrounding normal skin should be obtained.
 In general "young lesions" should be biopsied.
 Try to avoid biopsies below the knee.

 - The skin is cleansed with povidone-iodine solution and anesthetized with1- 2 percent lidocaine with epinephrine.
 A 30-gauge needle is used to administer the anesthetic to limit discomfort.

 - The lines of least skin tension should be identified for the area to be biopsied.
 For example, on the arm, these lines run perpendicular to the long axis of the extremity.
 The incision line created by the suturing after the biopsy is performed will be oriented parallel to the lines of least skin tension.
 Physicians who cannot recall the line orientation for a specific body area should consult the widely published drawings of these lines.